the-other-mariana/the-other-mariana/extras/README.md

 This section will be really important for every lab that you're going to develop.
 Every time that you're going to start a new lab, make sure that you sync first your local cloned repository in order to get the latest changes from the class github repository.

-Fist, make sure you are located in the root path of the repository.
+First, make sure you are located in the root path of the repository.

 ```
 $: pwd